SableRaf/processing-revisions/README.md

 ## Share your runs

 If you do [run these on original hardware](https://x.com/davepvm/status/1821897927888892148), please share your process and a video or a photo on the [Processing forum](https://discourse.processing.org/).
 We'd love to see it!

+## Other archives

+### Processing Forum Archives
+Past versions of the Processing forum are also archived.
+You can find them at https://forum.processing.org/.
+This includes the [alpha forum](https://forum.processing.org/alpha/), which was active from 2002 to 2005, concurrently with most of the releases this repository aims to preserve.

+### Processing Website Archives
+The Processing website was originally hosted at proce55ing.net.
+Archives going back to 2001 can be found on [archive.org](https://web.archive.org/web/20240000000000*/proce55ing.net).

 ## Related Articles
 * [A Modern Prometheus](https://medium.com/processing-foundation/a-modern-prometheus-59aed94abe85): A History of Processing by Casey Reas and Ben Fry